internetstandards/Internet.nl-dashboard-server/README.md

 When upgrading to a newer version of Postgres DB please use the following procedure:

+- Before starting make sure there is enough disk space to contain a second copy of the current database:

+        df -h /srv/dashboard/
+        du -sch /srv/dashboard/db/

 - On the staging server `acc.dashboard.internet.nl` (as root):

         systemctl stop docker-db